-Some of the most popular sizes for square business cards are 2 x 2, 2,5 x 2,5, 2,56 x 2,56 inches, which may not perfectly fit in ordinary wallets.
+Some of the most popular sizes for square business cards are 2 x 2, 2,5 x 2,5, and 2.56 x 2.56 inches, which may not perfectly fit in ordinary wallets.

-However, we must pose the question: is it a problem, a disadvantage?
+However, we must pose the question: is it a problem, or a disadvantage?

-If it doesn’t fit in the wallet, it means it won’t disappear amongst the other cards forever.
+If it doesn’t fit in the wallet, it means it won’t disappear from the other cards forever.

-It will be all over the place, which means it will remain visible for potential clients, such as colleagues, family members, etc.
+It will be all over the place, which means it will remain visible to potential clients, such as colleagues, family members, etc.